Kriya Yoga Express

-The Kriya Yoga Express, formerly known as Howrah–Hatia Express, is a Superfast Express of Indian Railways in India's South Eastern Railway zone that runs between Howrah Junction and Hatia, serving the Indian states of West Bengal and Jharkhand.
+The 18615 / 18616 Kriya Yoga Express (formerly known as Howrah–Hatia Express), is an Express train of Indian Railways in India's South Eastern Railway zone that runs between Howrah Junction and Hatia, serving the Indian states of West Bengal and Jharkhand.
 It operates as train number 18615 from Howrah Junction to Hatia and as train number 18616 in the reverse direction.

-On 21 June 2015, the first International Day of Yoga, the Kriya Yoga Express adopted this name to commemorate the contributions of Kriya Yoga master Paramahansa Yogananda in spreading the teaching and preactice of yoga worldwide.
+On 21 June 2015, the first International Day of Yoga, the Kriya Yoga Express adopted this name to commemorate the contributions of Kriya Yoga master Paramahansa Yogananda in spreading the teaching and practice of yoga worldwide.
 This train had been instrumental in the life and spiritual journey of Paramahansa.

 Coaches

-The 18615 / 16 Kriya Yoga Express presently has 1 AC First Class, 2 AC 2 Tier, 4 AC 3 Tier, 3 AC 3 Tier Economy, 8 Sleeper Class, 2 General Unreserved & 2 EOG Coaches.
+The 18615 / 16 Kriya Yoga Express presently has 1 AC First Class, 2 AC 2 Tier, 5 AC 3 Tier, 3 AC 3 Tier Economy, 8 Sleeper Class, and 2 EOG Coaches.
 One of the EOG Coach is used for Railway Mail Service.
 It does not carry a pantry car.